Frankie the flamingo news 2025

 28th July 2025

-Frankie has made another leap in size in the last couple of days, and see the wings developing in this video clip from Josh Ryan Murray.
+Frankie has made another leap in size in the last couple of days.
+You can see the wings developing in this video clip from Josh Ryan Murray.

 25th July 2025